 What does the name "Wysong" mean, and where did it come from?

 Wysong is the last name of Dr. Wysong, the founder of the company, and his family who works with him.
-The name has an interesting history, as do most if one could only gather the details.
+The name has an interesting history, as do most if 1 could only gather the details.
 Because the Wysong name is unusual, some of the holders of it have done quite a bit of genealogical research.
 It seems the name originated as Vinzent in France and became Vincent of the noble family of Nimes, France.
 (St. Vincent de Paul is of the line.)
-When the king of France began a campaign of killing the Huguenots, some of the Vincents fled to Saarland in Germany and changed their name to Weissang with one or two s's.
+When the king of France began a campaign of killing the Huguenots, some of the Vincents fled to Saarland in Germany and changed their name to Weissang with 1 or 2 s's.
 Weisang and Vincent were used interchangeably on legal documents in the 1600s.
 From Germany, Lodowick Weissang migrated to England where his name was translated to Ludwig Wysong.
 He joined the British army in about 1715 and was sent to the American Colonies where he remained as a colonist.
 He was quite robust, living to 105 and reportedly walked twenty miles a day up to his death in 1784.
-The American Wysongs are descendants of his five sons who all fought in the revolutionary war.
+The American Wysongs are descendants of his 5 sons who all fought in the revolutionary war.
 A later Wysong was the first pilot to fly off a carrier during WWI.

 How long have you been in business?

 Since about 1979.
 Dr. Wysong began with clinical and surgical inventions, and branched into the various facets you see today as his research demonstrated the problems in conventional medicine and the importance of prevention.

 What is Dr. Wysong's background?